Pickleball Gear

 Grip size

-The average grip size on pickleball paddles is between 4-5".
+The average grip size on pickleball paddles is between 4 to 5 inches.
 Sometimes it's hard to know how to choose between two options.
 I'd recommend choosing a smaller grip.

 Intermediates are at the level where they can start adding overgrip as needed, since they better understand how they want the grip to feel.